-Indians’ Francona stepping down for physical health issues
+Indians’ Francona steps down for rest of season, surgeries

 First base coach and former Indians All-Star catcher Sandy Alomar filled in for Francona a year ago.

+“We talked about it a lot but in the end, I was going always leave that decision to Tito, and he would be the one to do it on his terms and on his time.
+The best way to answer it as a I said at the outset is that we arrived at this decision like so many others: together.”

+Francona, a two-time World Series champion manager with the Boston Red Sox, dealt with serious health issues a year ago, when a gastrointestinal ailment — followed by blood clotting problems — led to spending an extended period in intensive care.

-One of baseball’s best and most popular managers, Francona is in his ninth season with Cleveland.
+Francona is in his ninth season with Cleveland.
 He’s had a winning record each year and he’s just five wins from tying Hall of Famer Lou Boudreau (728) for the most wins in team history.

 Francona led the Indians to the World Series in 2016, when the club lost in seven games to the Chicago Cubs.
 Cleveland hasn’t won the title since 1948 — baseball’s current longest drought.